splunk/public-o11y-docs/logs/lo-transition.rst

 Going forward, you can archive data in Splunk Cloud Platform using Dynamic Data Active Archive.
 See :new-page:`Store expired Splunk Cloud Platform data in a Splunk-managed archive <https://docs.splunk.com/Documentation/SplunkCloud/9.0.2305/Admin/DataArchiver>` for more information.

+.. _transition-search-time-rules:

 Search-time processing rules
 --------------------------------------------------------------------------------------------------------------
 You cannot use search-time processing rules.
 Search-time rules are the application of log processing rules across historical data.
 See :ref:`logs-search-time-rules` for more information.
 Going forward, you can utilize the global time range picker in Splunk Cloud Platform dashboards to do search-time processing.

+.. _transition-live-tail:

 Live Tail
 --------------------------------------------------------------------------------------------------------------
+The Live Tail feature of Log Observer ends in January 2024.
+There is no equivalent in Splunk Cloud Platform.